Everything is Cancelled

-One farm project is to overhaul a neglected shed into a photo studio.
+One farm project is to overhaul a dilapidated shed into a photo studio.
 Perhaps this will be ready for us to recreate our own witch photos?
-Whatever else gets cancelled, whatever else we miss, more than anything I look forward to the day when Roguetrippers can be reunited – back in the car in search of an adventure, though likely this will be on the northern side of the 49th parallel.
+Whatever else gets cancelled, whatever else we miss, more than anything, I look forward to the day when Roguetrippers can be reunited – back in the car in search of an adventure, though likely this will be on the northern side of the 49th parallel.

 author: Heather Parsons

 Festivals and events are a massive deal for the communities that put them on.
 They draw in hundreds and tens of thousands of visitors from far and wide who come to these communities with a shared passion.
 These visitors pour millions of dollars into the local economies, and festivals can be the lifeblood of these towns and neighbourhoods.
 So, when planned festivals get cancelled, the impacts can be disappointing for travellers but devastating to the organizers, communities, and vendors.

 Just some of the already cancelled festivals that we had planned to attend this year are:

 Held yearly in Elmira, Ontario, Maple Syrup Festival marks the unofficial start of spring for locals in Southern Ontario.
 We are lucky to live very close to this town and look forward to attending the “World’s Largest Maple Syrup Festival” in the future.
 For now, we can visit many producers and purchase local maple syrup from the farmers directly.

 Another fantastic maple syrup festival – this one held in St Albans, Vermont.
 We first attended this festival a few years ago – and it made for an excellent excuse for a road trip adventure.
 We had not visited Vermont before.
 So this was our introduction to a beautiful state, with so much see and experience.